The way we used to deliver data and analytics work was to do what we call the “big guess up front” (BGUF).

 We are also constantly developing what we call “Magicbooks” which provide patterns for known data factories (for example Shopify), known industries (for example Insurance) and known use cases (for example Data Migration).
 These Magicbooks provide 80% of what is typically required and removes the need to capture BGUF data requirements.
 You only need to focus on the requirements for the 20% that is unique to you.

-And if we don’t have a Magicbook defined for your scenario yet, we have techniques which enabling small guesses to happen.
-We have a rapid agile-storming process where we can identify the key questions you need answered and the core business process that support these questions in a couple of hours.
-We can then typically collect, combine and consume a first cut of the data to answer those initial questions in less than a day.
+And if we don’t have a Magicbook defined for your scenario yet, we have a way of working which enabling small guesses to happen.
+We have an agile-storming process where we can identify the key questions you need answered and the core business process that support these questions in one hour.
+We can then collect, combine and consume a first cut of the data to answer those initial questions in less than a day.

-We then rinse and repeat using these techniques, iteratively presenting the data you need, without the need to spend months doing data or report stock-takes, or writing BGUF requirements documents.
+We then rinse and repeat using these practises and patterns, iteratively presenting the data you need, without the need to spend months doing data or report stock-takes, or writing BGUF requirements documents.